CryhanFang/cryhanfang.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
+Welcome!
 My name is Han Fang, I work at TeleAI （China Telecom）as a research engineer now in Beijing.

 I am now working on video-text retrieval, video understanding, text-to-image generation and multimodal large language models.
 If you are seeking any form of **academic cooperation**, please feel free to email me at [ fanghan1996@outlook.com](mailto:fanghan1996@outlook.com).
 We are hiring interns!